MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/cash-mgmt.md

 When the cashier is ready to start the day, they open the shift and get the starting amount from the safe via the store manager.
 To do so, the cashier and the store manager must do the following:
     1. The cashier opens the shift on a register (for example, Shift A).
     1. The store manager navigates to the **Manage safe** operation on the dedicated register for the safe, performs the **Tender removal** operation, and selects the correct amount and shift for this removal.
-It is important that the shift is opened on the register to which the money is being transferred from the safe.
+It's important that the shift is opened on the register to which the money is being transferred from the safe.
     1. The cashier takes the money, performs a **Declare start amount** operation on their register, and selects the transaction created above to reflect the start amount.
 These actions systematically reconcile the two transactions.

 The cashier performs the regular sale transactions throughout the day.